Southern Red Sea Diving

 Little Brother Island is shaped like a rain drop, falling from the north west to south east.
 Deep walls surround the island on all sides except the northern point, where the reef slopes very slowly away from the island before dropping to a deep plateau at 40m.
-This plateau is one of the Red Sea's best places for sighting sharks.
+This plateau is one of the best places in the Red Sea for diving with sharks.
 Silvertips and grey reef sharks frequent the area and great hammerheads sometimes rise from the deep for a quick inspection before descending into the deep blue once again.

 On the eastern and western walls, it's not about size but about quality.
 Surrounded by sheer walls covered with black corals, mammoth gorgonian fans with exceptionally dense hard and soft corals covering the spectrum of colours, it's easy to miss all the beauty as your view is obscured by schools of fish so plentiful that it often blocks out the light.